mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Repeating phrases of the sutra can be helpful but only so far, and it may not lead you to resolving the conflict and suffering inside of you.
 P19

 Suffering is often treated as a lesson in of itself.
 Sometimes it is placed along side the concepts of *impermanence* and *non-self*.
 This is not correct.
-Suffering is a cause or result of
+Suffering is a cause or result – usually of attachment to something else.
+Impermanence and non-self are qualities that
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM4NjczMDc1LC0xOTYzODEzMjc3LC0xNT
+eyJoaXN0b3J5IjpbMTg4MzU0NzIwOSwtMTk2MzgxMzI3NywtMT
-k4NzI4ODA5LDE2NDg4ODc1NjQsOTY2NjU4Mzc0LC0zMjU2ODAy
+U5ODcyODgwOSwxNjQ4ODg3NTY0LDk2NjY1ODM3NCwtMzI1Njgw
-OTAsODkzNDI0NDIzLC0xMDk5NzA3MzE0LC0yOTM3Mzc0NDYsMT
+MjkwLDg5MzQyNDQyMywtMTA5OTcwNzMxNCwtMjkzNzM3NDQ2LD
-IzNDI0MjM1LDc0MjQ1MjU0MSw2NDMwODg4OTYsMTQ1MTA2NTQy
+EyMzQyNDIzNSw3NDI0NTI1NDEsNjQzMDg4ODk2LDE0NTEwNjU0
-NiwyMTEzOTMyNTM3LC05NzEzNjg4NjQsLTkyNjk0MTY4NywtMT
+MjYsMjExMzkzMjUzNywtOTcxMzY4ODY0LC05MjY5NDE2ODcsLT
-g4Mjg5NjMxMywxOTQ4MDk3NTUxLDU0MTkxNjkwNCwxMTM0Mjg3
+E4ODI4OTYzMTMsMTk0ODA5NzU1MSw1NDE5MTY5MDQsMTEzNDI4
-MzE3XX0=
+NzMxN119
 -->